Go, Diego, Go!: Premise

 The series follows Diego, who helps animals in danger.
 His cousin is Dora from Dora the Explorer, who also appears in the series; prior to Go, Diego, Go!, Diego debuted in the Dora the Explorer episode "Meet Diego!" and appeared throughout the series since then.
 In most episodes, Diego hears an animal's call for help at the Animal Rescue Center and sets out to rescue them.
 Like Dora the Explorer, the show teaches Spanish, but it is not its primary purpose.
 Supporting characters include Diego's sisters Alicia and Daisy, his companion Baby Jaguar, Click, an anthropomorphic camera who locates animals, and Rescue Pack, an anthropomorphic orange messenger bag Diego wears who can transform into any object.
 The antagonists are the Bobo Brothers, a pair of anthropomorphic spider monkeys who, like Swiper in Dora the Explorer, cause mischief and can be stopped by shouting "Freeze, Bobos!"
 However, unlike Swiper, they do not intentionally cause trouble.

-Whenever a carnivorous predator is featured on the show, its diet is not mentioned, unlike with when herbivores are shown.
+Whenever a carnivorous predator is featured on the show, its diet is not mentioned, unlike when herbivores are shown.
 There are exceptions to this, including when an octopus is shown and discussed eating crabs, when a baby river dolphin eats the crabs heading toward a waterfall, when Tuga, a leatherback sea turtle, eats jellyfish, and when Jorge, a hawk, eats grasshoppers, however, these prey are not anthropomorphized.
-As well, when a predator threatens a featured animal, they are described as being "afraid" of them.
+Also, when a predator threatens a featured animal, they are described as being "afraid" of them.